Summary and Schedule

 Software Setup

-The R programming language is a statistical package that is designed for data exploration, visualization, and data analysis.
-To interact with R, the most popular tool is RStudio Desktop.
+The R programming language is a statistical package designed for data exploration, visualization, and data analysis.
+The most popular tool for working with R is RStudio Desktop.

 Text editor